LincolinAngaya/posey-react-application/README.md

 1. When the app starts, I can see all currently created poems.
 2. I can show/hide the form to create new poems.
 3. I can create poems and they are still there when I refresh the page.
-4. I can mark poems as read and see some visual difference when a poem has been read.
+4. I can mark poems as read which will change the text of that button to "Mark as unread".

 ## Advanced Deliverables